gabor-trainer/rust-2025-may-05/additional-material/030 Rust Installation Profiles Comparison.md

 **Windows:**

 -   Disk usage estimates are approximate and may vary based on system configuration.
--   The `minimal` profile is recommended if you don't require local documentation, as the large number of files can cause issues with some antivirus systems .[Rust Programming Language+1The Rust Programming Language Forum+1](https://rust-lang.github.io/rustup/concepts/profiles.html?utm_source=chatgpt.com)
+-   The `minimal` profile is recommended if you don't require local documentation, as the large number of files can cause issues with some antivirus systems.

 ### Recommendations